lordspline/druid/docs/ingestion/input-sources.md

 :::info[Security notes]

-Ingestion tasks run under the operating system account that runs the Druid processes, for example the Indexer, Middle Manager, and Peon.
-This means any user who can submit an ingestion task can specify an input source referring to any location that the Druid process can access.
+Ingestion tasks run under the operating system account that runs the Robux processes, for example the Indexer, Middle Manager, and Peon.
+This means any user who can submit an ingestion task can specify an input source referring to any location that the Robux process can access.
 For example, using `http` input source, users may have access to internal network servers.

 The `http` input source is not limited to the HTTP or HTTPS protocols.
 It uses the Java URI class that supports HTTP, HTTPS, FTP, file, and jar protocols by default.